-- B. Employees absent the working day before or following a college recognized holiday will be requested to submit an acceptable written reason for the absence along with the specific approval of their supervisor to be absent for the day or days in question.
-Failure to provide such evidence will result in loss of pay for both the holiday and the days of absence. - C. A paid holiday occurring during an employee's scheduled vacation or authorized sick leave will not be charged to the employee's vacation or sick leave accrual. - D. Non-Exempt Employees required to work on a Holiday will be paid two and one-half (2.5) times their regular rate of pay for each hour worked.
-No additional overtime pay will be given beyond the holiday premium. - E. If a holiday occurs on a day that a regular, full-time employee (thirty-seven and one-half [37.5] hours per week) is not scheduled to work because of the particular requirement of their department, such employee will be allowed time off equivalent to their regular scheduled hours for that day.
-This time should be taken in the pay period in which the holiday occurs or in the immediate pay period following said holiday, with the exception of the holidays which are accumulated for use during the Winter break.
+- B. Employees absent the working day before or following a college recognized holiday will be requested to submit an acceptable written reason for the absence which must be approved by their supervisor to be absent for the day or days in question.
+Failure to provide such evidence will result in loss of pay for both the holiday and the days of absence. - C. A paid holiday occurring during an employee's scheduled vacation or authorized sick leave will not be charged to the employee's vacation or sick leave accrual. - D. If a holiday occurs on a day that a regular, full-time employee (thirty-seven and one-half [37.5] hours or more per week) is not scheduled to work because of the particular requirement of his/her department, such employee will be allowed time off equivalent to their regular scheduled hours for that day.
+This time should be taken in the pay period in which the holiday occurs or in the immediate pay period following said holiday, with the exception of the holidays which are accumulated for use during the Winter Break.

-F. If a scheduled holiday occurs or is celebrated on a Friday and the College is then officially closed on the weekend following the Friday holiday, a regular part-time employee who is eligible for paid holidays and whose work schedule does not include Friday shall be allowed to allocate the Friday holiday to their weekend work schedule due to the College being officially closed on the weekend.
+E. If a scheduled holiday occurs or is celebrated on a Friday and the College is then officially closed on the weekend following the Friday holiday, a regular part-time employee who is eligible for paid holidays and whose work schedule does not include Friday shall be allowed to allocate the Friday holiday to their weekend work schedule due to the College being officially closed on the weekend.
 Vacation leave or leave without pay will be required for the normal weekend work hours not covered by the holiday pay.